sharpmachine/framework/wp-content/plugins/breadcrumb-navxt/readme.txt

 Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 4.0.1 =
+* New feature: Norwegian translations added props to Jan Rosvoldsve.
+* Bug fix: Fixed line 591 and line 646 errors in multisite installs.
+* Bug fix: Attachments will now obey the root page setting for their parent, regardless of the parent’s post type.
 = 4.0.0 =
 * Behavior change: Prefix, suffix, and anchor settings have been replaced with templates for all breadcrumb types.
 * Behavior change: `bcn_display_nested` function was removed from the main plugin.
 Will appear in a supplementary plugin.